 “Water has been a big problem for us some years ago and we did not have enough water for all our orchards,” explained Hans.
 “We bought a pump but this could not provide enough water to irrigate all the orchards and the orchards suffered damage last year.
 We eventually managed to irrigate the orchards because we have removed 18 hectares of the oldest, least productive orchards to ensure that our other orchards have enough water.
 We also have a pump in the river that has helped us.
 We now also have water from the mountain and we have managed to improve our irrigation systems to be able to irrigate all our orchards adequately.
 We would like to build a storage dam but we do not currently have the funds.
 An additional problem is that the water from the mountain is relayed via an asbestos pipeline which is already 30 years old and needs to be replaced as soon as possible to ensure the water supply is sustainable.”

 Many of the orchards were originally established from seedlings as the farm used to include a nursery and were originally planted as fruit for juicing.
 These orchards have considerable variations in bearing and generally lower yields.
 “Our orchards are old and many of them were planted in 1989,” says Cupido.
-“We were able to plant 5ha of Royal Beaut apple trees and 12ha of Packhams Triumph pears as a result of the Hortgro tree project and these trees are bearing well for us.”
+“We were able to plant 5ha of Royal Beaut apple trees and 12ha of Packham’s Triumph pears as a result of the Hortgro tree project and these trees are bearing well for us.”

 “We are concerned as we realise that we will need to find additional funding to cover the cost of planting and establishing our trees.
-The actual wages only forms part of the cost as we have to transport workers in from Somerset West and also rent accommodation locally to house them during the week.
+The actual wages only form part of the cost as we have to transport workers in from Somerset West and also rent accommodation locally to house them during the week.
 We are trying to access a loan from the Land Bank and if this is not successful, we will need to borrow funds for this from a commercial institution.”